 Professor and Chair of Critical Studies, School of Cinematic Arts, USC, and author of The Virtual Window: From Alberti to Microsoft

-"Spielmann's Video: The Reflexive Medium is a highly significant, well-researched, and discursive addition to the canon.
-It is illuminating on both the technological and aesthetical issues, as well as giving primary insights into the artist makers themselves."
+Speilmann's Video: The Reflexive Medium is a highly significant, well researched and discursive addition to the canon.
+It is illuminating on both the technological and aesthetical issues, as well as giving primary insights into the artist makers themselves.

-—Stephen Partridge, Dean of Research, Duncan of Jordanstone College of Art & Design, University of Dundee
+Dean of Research, and Duncan of Jordanstone College of Art & Design, University of Dundee